IIIT-Sricity-FSD-2024-2028/14_BinaryMinds/DomainExpertInteraction.md

 - **Steps involved:**
   - Applicant logs into the digital portal using credentials
-  - Fills out dynamic online forms
+  - Fills out online forms
   - Uploads required documents
   - Reviews the details and submits the application